-The lateral distribution of sulfate in the basin fill aquifer is shown on Figure 4.
-The extent of the sulfate plume as defined by the 250 mg/L contour is shown on Figure 1.
-Within the plume, elevated sulfate occurs throughout the thickness of the saturated basin fill aquifer with the exception of the uppermost portions of the basin fill aquifer at MH-25A, MH-26A, and in the lower most part of the aquifer at MH-13C (Figure 4 and Appendix B).
-On the eastern margin of the plume, elevated sulfate is observed in an apparent permeable zone at a depth of approximately 650 and 800 feet in well ESP-4 (Section 2.2.3) and at wells MO-2007-5B (screened from 660 to 960 ft bgs) and MO-2007-5C (screened from 1,150 to 1,350 ft bgs) (Section 2.2.4.3).
+In summary, within the plume, elevated sulfate occurs throughout the thickness of the saturated basin fill aquifer with the exception of the uppermost portions of the basin fill aquifer at MH-25A, MH-26A, and in the lower most part of the aquifer at MH-13C (Figure 4 and Appendix B).
+On the eastern margin of the plume, elevated sulfate is observed in an apparent higher permeable zone at a depth of approximately 650 and 800 feet in well ESP-4 (Section 2.2.3) and at wells MO-2007-5B (screened from 660 to 960 ft bgs) and MO-2007-5C (screened from 1,150 to 1,350 ft bgs) (Section 2.2.4.3).
 The lateral and vertical distributions of sulfate on the margins of the plume can be influenced by local-scale aquifer heterogeneities and hydraulic conditions.